asaquzzaman/customer-relation/README.md

 # Customer: Coding Test

-Customer Codint Test is a simple plugin for showing admin notice.
-Only the admin can update the notice.
+It's a simple plugin for listing the customer information.
+Only the admin can change the check the customer information from admin panel dsashboard.
 This plugin is also compatible with multisite.

 # Useage